3a. Set the sustainability approach for the project

 Actions

-Sustainability should be regarded as a factor that has influence over all other project requirements, with a Non-functional requirement covering the whole lifecycle of the service (from production through to use and then end-of-life), and setting metrics so success can be measured.
+Sustainability should be regarded as a factor that has influence over all other project requirements, with a non-functional requirement covering the whole lifecycle of the service (from production through to use and then end-of-life), and setting metrics so success can be measured.

-9b.
+3b.
 Choose the right collaborative practices for the team

 Actions